Car Insurance Payment Plans: Monthly vs Pay-in-Full & How to Save

 Don't Overlook Installment Fees

-Over a full year, monthly installment fees can add $60 to $120 or more to your total premium cost.
-Always ask your insurer for the exact fee schedule before selecting a payment plan.
+Over a full year, monthly installment fees can add $60 to $180 or more to your total premium cost depending on your insurer and state.
+If you pay by credit card, tack on another 2–3% per payment in processing fees.
+Always ask for the exact fee schedule before selecting a payment plan.

 Paying in Full: Discounts and Savings

 One of the biggest advantages of paying your car insurance premium in full — whether on a 6-month or 12-month policy — is the paid-in-full discount.
 Insurers reward this behavior because it reduces their billing overhead and eliminates the risk of payment lapses.
-Savings from paying in full typically range from 5% to 20% off your total premium.
+Savings from paying in full typically range from 5% to 20% off your total premium, with carriers like State Farm offering up to 20% at the high end.

 Pincher's Pro Tip

-If your full-coverage premium is $2,000/year and your insurer offers a 10% pay-in-full discount, you'd save $200 instantly — enough to cover months of installment fees if you were paying monthly.
+If your full-coverage premium is $2,400/year and your insurer offers a 10% pay-in-full discount, you'd save $240 instantly — far more than the cost of monthly installment fees over the same period.

 Trusted by Thousands